kirandash/react/react-ecosystem/readme.md

 3. Modify CREATE_TODOS action
 4. Call thunk addTodoRequest from NewTodoForm.js file

-### 5.10 Using Thunks for DELETE API call - with addTodoRequest thunk
+### 5.10 Using Thunks for DELETE API call - with removeTodoRequest thunk
 1. Create removeTodoRequest thunk in thunks.js file
 2. Modify REMOVE_TODO in action and reducer to receive todo instead of text
 3. call removeTodoRequest from TodoList.js file and send id from TodoListItem.js file.

+### 5.11 Using Thunks for UPDATE API call - with markTodoAsCompletedRequest thunk
+1. Create markTodoAsCompletedRequest thunk in thunks.js file
+2. Modify MARK_TODO_AS_COMPLETED in action and reducer to receive todo instead of text
+3. call markTodoAsCompletedRequest from TodoList.js file and send id from TodoListItem.js file.